-The payments made during the 2004 financial year to all the members of the Board of Directors in their capacity as members of both the Board and the Advisory Board to the Board of Directors of Abengoa, S.A. amounted to 786 thousand euro in the form of allocations and expenses, and 296 thousand euro for other concepts.
-Likewise, fully paid-up pension commitments were undertaken for a current value of 946.7 thousand euro.
+The payments made during the 2005 financial year to all the members of the Board of Directors in their capacity as members of both the Board and the Advisory Board to the Board of Directors of Abengoa, S.A. amounted to 930 thousand euro in the form of allocations and expenses, and 233 thousand euro for other concepts.

-In addition, the payment made during the 2004 financial year to the company's senior management, this being understood to include the group of fifteen people who form part of the Chairman's Office, the Strategy Committee and the Directors of the Corporate Departments amount in total, including both fixed and variable amounts, to 4,842 thousand euro.
+In addition, the payment made during the 2005 financial year to the company's senior management, this being understood to include the group of fifteen people who form part of the Chairman's Office, the Strategy Committee and the Directors of the Corporate Departments amount in total, including both fixed and variable amounts, to 5,519 thousand euro.

-Aggregate Remuneration of the Directors earned during this financial year, in the individual company which is the object of this report (Abengoa, S.A.); Figures in thousands of euro:
+• Table with the aggregate Remuneration of the Directors earned during this financial year, in the individual company which is the object of this report (Abengoa, S.A.); Figures in thousands of euro:

 Remunerated concept Data in thousands of euro

-Set remuneration 329
+Set remuneration 364

-Variable remuneration 1,624
+Variable remuneration 2,099

-Expense allowances 181
+Expense allowances 301

 Statutory issues

 Options on shares and/or other financial instruments

 Others

-Total: 2,134
+Total: 2,764

-Other Benefits Data in thousands of euro
+Other benefits Data in thousands of euro

 Advance payments

 Loans provided

 Pension Funds and Plans: Contributions

 Pension Funds and Plans: Acquired obligations

 Life insurance premiums 2

 Constitutive guarantees by the company in favor of the directors